RAKWireless/WisBlock/doc/Quick_Start/README.md

 ![image-20200722105421895](assets/image-20200722105421895.png)

+### Add WisBlock Core RAK4631 to the package

-Now, Copy the complete folder "WisCore_RAK4631_Board" in the "PlatformIO" folder which you just downloaded to the packages folder.
+Now, Copy the complete folder "WisCore_RAK4631_Board" in the "PlatformIO" folder which you just downloaded to the framework-arduinoadafruitnrf52 package variants folder.
 The path maybe like:
  - Windows: %USER%\.platformio\packages\framework-arduinoadafruitnrf52\variants

 Finally, restart the PlatformIO.

 OK, you've install and configure PlatformIO for WisBlock successfully.

+### First example code

 Now, let's try to compile an example of WisBlock using PlatformIO.
 We use the LoRaWAN® OTAA example in this document: